CaratacusPotts/Matrix-Sequencer/MatrixV1/README.md

 ## Issues
 There are a few bugs and pooly written code.
 See Code and PCB info files for known issues.
+Because the capacative grid is on the top layer, the sensing does not work without a layer of some dielectric.
+I used clear coat enamel spray paint.
+You'll need to put 6-10 thick coats on - to get to a minimum of 0.5mm.
+Ideally more.